dmartinezphd/dmartinezphd.github.io/about.md

 #### University of Southern Maine (2008 - 2022)
 * After one year back in Rochester, we decided to move to Maine.
 I connected with USM's Department of Environmental Science and started out as a part-time research professor.
 I eventually received a full-time offer that was renewed until I applied for and received a promotion to Associate Research Professor.

+#### Random Walk Research LLC (2022 - present)
+* I established Random Walk Research to focus on my passion for fundamental research, applied R&D, and writing.
+My past experience has provided me a unique skillset to tackle science, engineering, technology, and policy problems.
+Send me an [email](mailto:daniel@randomwalkresearch.com) to discuss how Random Walk Research can help you with your project.

 ### Useful Skills I Picked Up During My Journey
 - Data analysis and Visualization with MS Excel (a way under-rated skill in my opinion)